apache/kvrocks-website/download/third-party-packages.md

 # Third-party Packages

-In addition to [official releases](https://kvrocks.apache.org/download/), there are some convenient packages for different Linux distros maintained outside the Kvrocks PMC.
+In addition to [official releases](https://kvrocks.apache.org/download/), there are some convenient packages for different Linux distros maintained outside the Apache Kvrocks™ PMC.

 That said, these packages are **NOT** created or sponsored by the ASF.